Too Much Noise In Restaurants? Here’s Why

 Why acoustics matter in the hospitality business

-According to the 2018 Zagat Survey, noise is the biggest complaint among restaurant-goers, even before poor service or substandard food.
+According to a Zagat Survey, noise is the biggest complaint among restaurant-goers, even before poor service or substandard food.
 People who are offended by noise levels tend to leave early and are less likely to return.
 Noise is clearly not good for business.
 To make matters even worse, excessive noise is also shown to have a negative effect on taste.

 Charles Spencer from the University of Oxford found that “both background noise and loud music can impair our ability to taste food and drink.
-It would appear that noise selectively impairs the ability to detect tastes, such as sweet and sour while leaving certain other taste and flavour experiences relatively unaffected.”
+It would appear that noise selectively impairs the ability to detect tastes, such as sweet and sour, while leaving certain other taste and flavour experiences relatively unaffected.”

 Besides the influence that noise has on taste, consider the effect it has on socializing.
 Talking to and hearing your companions.
 To have a conversation without shouting to make yourself heard.
 As this article puts it: